 The things you pack in your personal bag have the power to make or break your flight.
-Pack these essential items to get you to your destination, entertained, rested, and comfortable.
-And if worse comes to worse and your checked bag gets lost or delayed, you’ve got everything you need to make it a little more bearable.
+Pack the essential items on this list to arrive at your destination, entertained, rested, and comfortable.
+And if worst comes to worst and your checked bag gets lost or delayed, you’ve got everything you need in your personal item to make it a little more bearable.

 It’s honestly kind of a learn-by-doing craft that has taken me years to perfect.
 So, with that, in addition to the obvious things you should bring with you on the plane (like your passport and wallet) here are a few must-have items that will make any flight a whole lot more enjoyable.

 I’m talking travel pillow, sleep mask, earplugs, and a blanket.
 Some airlines tend to provide these products in complimentary amenities kits on longer international flights, but it’s not guaranteed.
 Plus, I really enjoy having my own stuff, just so I know it will be clean and that I will be cozy.
 That way, I can rest up and arrive ready to jump right in to the local culture!

 To ensure the highest level of comfort, wear layers and definitely bring a jacket and socks.
 There is nothing worse than being unable to sleep because you feel like you’re in the frozen foods aisle.
 That said, you also don’t want to land in Hawaii wearing jeans and a wool sweater with no tank top underneath.